brokenarc/lgbtq-flag-stickers/README.md

 ### Screen image files

-Screen display versions are located in the `dist` directory.
-These are provided in scalable (SVG) and bitmap (PNG) formats.
+Screen display versions are provided in scalable (SVG) and bitmap (PNG) formats.
 In the SVG files, the contents of the bleed area are present but hidden by the clipping mask.
-The PNG files are 1024 pixels wide, and the bleed area is not present.
+The PNG files are 1,024 pixels wide, and the bleed area is not present.

 ### Template